galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 >  `geerlingguy.pip`            | None
 >  `galaxyproject.galaxy`       | None
 >  `uchida.miniconda`           | In our group variables, we define the path to {% raw %}`{{ galaxy_tool_dependency_dir }}/_conda`{% endraw %}, so Galaxy needs to have set those variables
->  `usegalaxy-eu.supervisor`    | This requires Galaxy to be configured + functional, or it will fail to start the handler.
+>  `usegalaxy-eu.galaxy-systemd`| This requires Galaxy to be configured + functional, or it will fail to start the handler.
 Additionally there are a couple of Galaxy variables used in the group vars.
 >  `galaxyproject.nginx`        | This requires Galaxy variables to find the static assets.
 {: .comment}